simon-laszlo/benchmark/README.md

 - go, gin
 - quarkus / reactive

-I have used the most recent libraries.
+The project have used the most recent libraries.

 ## Endpoints
 ### The JSON